Mississippi Court Records

 The legal grounds for annulment proceedings are described under Miss.
 Code Ann. §§ 93–7–1 and 93–7–3:

-• Incurable impotence
+- Incurable impotence

-• Marriages where one spouse has been adjudicated mentally incapable or ill by a court
+- Marriages where one spouse has been adjudicated mentally incapable or ill by a court

-• Marriages entered into by persons incapable of consenting either because of age or physical causes
+- Marriages entered into by persons incapable of consenting either because of age or physical causes

-• Marriages where the wife was impregnated by someone else who was no the husband, without the husband’s knowledge
+- Marriages where the wife was impregnated by someone else who was no the husband, without the husband’s knowledge

 Divorce suits can be filed upon fault and no-fault grounds in Mississippi.
 The 12 fault-based grounds are established in Miss.
-Code Ann. § 93–5–1 and include habitual drunkenness, intentional desertion, natural impotency, bigamy, mental illness, and adultery, among others.
+Code Ann. § 93–5; they typically include habitual drunkenness, intentional desertion, natural impotency, bigamy, mental illness, and adultery, among others.
 Whereas, the no-fault ground is irreconcilable differences (Miss.
 Code Ann. § 93–5–2), and it is used more frequently than other grounds.
 Persons who file on the ground of irreconcilable differences must wait 60 days, at least, for a decree to be issued.
 Other divorce and annulment grounds do not have such waiting periods.
 However, the time taken to finalize a divorce may be months or several years.

-Alimony and debt/property division
+Alimony and Debt/Property Division

 In annulment suits where there are minor children, the judge can decide child custody, child support, and visitation rights.
 Alimony and marital debt/property division matters are typically decided in divorce proceedings.
 However, the court may order temporary support, a less permanent form of alimony.